ArturViaderdev/TaskS201-MysqlDataStructure/README.md

 A user can select many albums and songs as favorites.

 **Note:** Once the databases are created, we will fill the tables with test data to verify that the relationships are correct.

-***

-Would you like me to format this further (for example, as a structured database schema outline)?